Assertiveness: Speaking Up While Staying Connected

 7) Reconnect.
 No matter what the outcome, it is always wise to keep the channel of communication open, so do any repair or restoration work necessary on the relationship.

 These seven steps can create a powerful assertion.
-Examples of effective assertion initiations would be:
+Since most of us struggle with Step Four, here are a few examples of effective assertion initiations:

 • I believe we’ve been having a lot of arguments lately.
 I feel like tension is building between us and it’s bothering me.
 Can we sit down soon and talk about this?